Procrastination part 2: There’s No Creativity Without Slack Time

 ” There’s no creativity without some slack time. “

 I’d purchased a groupon for 30 days of yoga classes, I’d never done yoga before, but I exercised, and figured this might be a fun change.
-With determination to take full advantage of my 30 days pass, I decided that I was going to take a class everyday.
+With determination to take full advantage of my 30 days pass, I decided that I was going to take a class every day.
 The first few classes went smoothly, raising my confidence level, allowing me to simply select the class that best fit my schedule, ignoring the description.

-It was my 4th yoga class every, I walked through the door, feeling fine, and then I started to see the other people walk through the door.
+It was my 4th yoga class ever, I walked through the door, feeling fine, and then I started to see the other people walk through the door.
 They had muscles, like big, muscles, signaling that I just might be in over my head.
 Then as we set on our mats, the instructor asked what people wanted to work on, and I heard people saying inversions.
 As I sat quickly in the back corner ( I was so thankful to be in that corner), I was thinking, inversions, like up-side-down, what are these people talking about.

-For the reminder of the class, I stayed in my little corner, doing some downward dogs and child’s pose, and pulling my jaw up off of the floor as people sprung from crow to a handstand, and then smoothly back into crow ending stretching out in plank.
+For the remainder of the class, I stayed in my little corner, doing some downward dogs and child’s pose, and pulling my jaw up off of the floor as people sprung from crow to a handstand, and then smoothly back into crow ending stretching out in plank.
 If these words mean nothing to you, then basically know that I was watching people levitate all around me, and I wasn’t about to try.

 When the gap in knowledge is too big, we become afraid ( sometimes rightly so), and we don’t try.